mmcdermott/MEDS_Tabular_AutoML/README.md

    what is more advanced is the efficient construction, storage, and loading of tabular features for the candidate AutoML models, enabling a far more extensive search over different featurization strategies.

+### Scripts and Examples

+See `tests/test_tabularize_integration.py` for an example of the end-to-end pipeline being run on synthetic data.
+This script is a functional test that is also run with `pytest` to verify correctness of the algorithm.

+#### Core Scripts:

+1. `scripts/tabularize/identify_columns.py` loads all training shard to identify which feature columns to generate tabular data for.
+2. `scripts/tabularize/tabularize_static.py` Iterates through shards and generates tabular vectors for each patient.
+There is a single row per patient for each shard.
+3. `scripts/tabularize/tabularize_ts.py` Iterates through shards and pivots time series data such that we have a column for every feature column and binary presence for codes and numerical values filled in for columns with numeirical measurements.
+There is a row for every timeseries input.
+4. `scripts/tabularize/summarize_over_windows.py` For each shard, iterates through window sizes and aggregations to and horizontally concatenates the outputs to generate the final tabular representations at every event time for every patient.

 ## Feature Construction, Storage, and Loading

 Tabularization of a (raw) MEDS dataset is done by running the `scripts/data/tabularize.py` script.
 This script